hypermtg/hextended.com/index.md

 *<a href="https://scryfall.com/card/vis/80/goblin-recruiter">Goblin Recruiter</a>* has proven to be fairly benign.
 If anything <a href="https://scryfall.com/card/usg/190/goblin-lackey">Lackey</a> leads to far broken game starts than recruiter.
 It's synergy with <a href="https://scryfall.com/card/mmq/246/food-chain">Food Chain</a> was also over stated.
 Adding <a href="https://scryfall.com/card/mmq/246/food-chain">Food Chain</a> to an otherwise streamlined Goblin deck gives your opponent something to take with <a href="https://scryfall.com/card/usg/132/duress">Duress</a>, adds a second color and over all just waters the deck down.

-*<a href="https://scryfall.com/card/tmp/315/ancient-tomb">Ancient Tomb</a>* and *<a href="https://scryfall.com/card/ulg/126/grim-monolith">Grim Monolith</a>* these two are to some extent paired at the hip.
-The lack or emergant prison decks is concerning to a group who loves to inflict misery and suffering on opponents.
-The feeling at this point is that it may be safe to unrestrict one of these two but likely not both. <a href="https://scryfall.com/card/tmp/315/ancient-tomb">Ancient Tomb</a> would allow for mono color prison decks to emerge. <a href="https://scryfall.com/card/ulg/126/grim-monolith">Monolith</a> would likely Turbo Charge <a href="https://scryfall.com/card/uds/135/metalworker">Metalworker</a>.

-*<a href="https://scryfall.com/card/ice/154/necropotence">Necropotence</a>* ... is utterly fucking busted.
-If you thought we were taking it off you are nuts.
-We like <a href="https://scryfall.com/card/mir/116/dark-ritual">Dark Ritual</a> so Necro has to stay locked up.
+*<a href="https://scryfall.com/card/tmp/315/ancient-tomb">Ancient Tomb</a>* remains.
+If we face <a href="https://scryfall.com/card/uds/135/metalworker">Metalworker</a> utter domination then clearly <a href="https://scryfall.com/card/tmp/315/ancient-tomb">Ancient Tomb</a> must remain beneath the remains.

+CITIES IN RUINS

+BODIES PACKED ON MINEFIELDS

+NEUROTIC GAME OF LIFE AND DEATH

+NOW I CAN FEEL THE END

+PREMONITION ABOUT MY FINAL HOUR

+A SAD IMAGE OF EVERYTHING

+EVERYTHING'S SO REAL

+WHO HAS WON?

+WHO HAS DIED?

+BENEATH THE REMAINS

+*<a href="https://scryfall.com/card/sth/108/hermit-druid">Hermit Druid</a>* I'm not convinced tihs is much better than <a href="https://scryfall.com/card/mir/66/flash">Flash</a> / <a href="https://scryfall.com/card/uds/1/academy-rector">Rector</a>.
+It gets distrupted by <a href="https://scryfall.com/card/usg/132/duress">Zwang</a>, by grave hate, by creature kill and by bad luck.
+But it is if everything falls perfectly a 1 card combo.
+The key difference in hyper is you still need a reanimation spell in hand or must go through a complex <a href="https://scryfall.com/card/jud/122/krosan-reclamation">Krosan Reclamation</a> to rebuild a small deck only to get your <a href="https://scryfall.com/card/jud/73/sutured-ghoul">ghoul</a> <a href="https://scryfall.com/card/ice/54/swords-to-plowshares">plowed</a> or to have me <a href="https://scryfall.com/card/ody/94/predict">Predict</a> the fucking reanimation spell off your deck.

 <<<<==Restrict==>>>>

 *<a href="https://scryfall.com/card/mir/66/flash">Flash</a>* is the basis of a degenerate, and frankly, boring turn one combo that we completely forgot about. <a href="https://scryfall.com/card/uds/1/academy-rector">Rector</a> / <a href="https://scryfall.com/card/uds/75/yawgmoths-bargain">Bargain</a>.
-I don't think anyone will have a good time with four copies of this spell hanging around, but we can try it as a playset first.
+Our resident Flash Rectum player has absurdly shitty luck which may have artifically deflated this archtypes performance.

 *<a href="https://scryfall.com/card/mir/307/lions-eye-diamond">Lion's Eye Diamond</a>* has a converted mana cost of 0 and makes three mana of any one color.
 It's pretty fucked with <a href="https://scryfall.com/card/usg/171/yawgmoths-will">Yawgmoth's Will</a>.

 *<a href="https://scryfall.com/card/exo/115/oath-of-druids">Oath of Druids</a>* is miserable but given the power level of the fatties might not be that broken.
 There's also no orchard which gives opposing decks a chance to interact a little bit.

 *<a href="https://scryfall.com/card/usg/103/time-spiral">Time Spiral</a>* when it resolves the game mostly ends.
 Just restricting <a href="https://scryfall.com/card/fem/18b/high-tide">High Tide</a> would also kill the deck.
 It's hard to justify restricting a 6 mana sorcery that exiles itself but it makes the turn 4 <a href="https://scryfall.com/card/fem/18b/high-tide">high tide</a> kill pretty consistant.

-*<a href="https://scryfall.com/card/mmq/82/gush">Gush</a>* seems very underwhelming given how mana bases work.
-It's best home so far has been in <a href="https://scryfall.com/card/usg/250/exploration">Exploration</a> / Turboland shells.
-Otherwise it's been thrown into various tempo decks.
-It certainly can't be a 4 of with <a href="https://scryfall.com/card/mmq/61/brainstorm">Brainstorm</a> running loose.
-It was recently unrestricted.

 <<<<==Fallen Empires==>>>>